ct0381912/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to bugs and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

 This reminds us that while it's tempting to create intricate and advanced solutions, the true art of programming lies in creating simple, effective, and maintainable code.

+# 2023-12-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write clean, readable, and maintainable code.
+Avoid unnecessary complexity and always strive to keep your code as concise and intuitive as possible.
+Remember, you write code not only for computers but also for other developers who will read and work with it.
+And lastly, embrace debugging as a crucial part of the development process, for it is through debugging that we truly understand our code."

+This quote, inspired by Leonardo da Vinci's philosophy, reminds us that the true strength of programming lies in creating elegant and straightforward solutions to complex problems.
+It emphasizes the importance of clarity, maintainability, and continuous learning in software development.